alex8491/Valant/Valant/readme.txt

 -  Label and item types are strings, Expiration is a DateTime.
 -  Notifications will be handled by another component of the system; they do not need to be publicly exposed for this Web API component.
 - Notifications will contain a notification type, reference to the target item, and (while not explicitly required) timestamp of when they were generated.
-- The Web API interface will accept parameters as JSON where appropriate.
+- The Web API interface will accept JSON for the POST request to add an item, and will accept Label as a query string parameter to remove an item.
 - Because item lifetime is in-memory, we can tie expiration date monitoring to an in-memory process with no additional loss of functionality (all expiration date information's lost when the application closes.)
 For example, we can use a timer created when the item is added.
-- Other commonly-used methods like "ItemExists" are not required at this time.
+- Other commonly-used Web API methods like "ItemExists" are not required at this time.
+- Adding a null item causes the Add function to fail, as does adding an item whose label already exists.
 - Note: There's a small race condition if an item's expiring within miliseconds of being added to the inventory: a notification might not be generated.
 This could be fixed with locks, preemptively generating an expiration notification if the item's within a small "delta" of being added, or by restructuring the event handling system.

 Tests: